i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Maximum PN and N is 65535.
 Do not allow to roll over.
 Sender must ratchet the DH key, send it, and receive an ack, before the sending chain reaches 65535.

-- N is not strictly needed in an existing session message, as it's associated with the Session Tag
+- N is not strictly needed in an Existing Session message, as it's associated with the Session Tag

 - The definitions of PN and N are identical to that in Signal.
   This is similar to what Signal does, but in Signal, PN and N are in the header.